Read the first three chapters of YA fantasy novella, The Witch and the Dragon.

 He deflated.
 “Oh.”

-The peal of a bell interrupted her.
+The high peal of a bell interrupted her.
 William stiffened.
-“That’s the warning bell,” he said and darted out of her shop.
+“That’s the warning bell.”
+He darted out of her shop.

 “Is it an attack?” someone asked.

 Alannah cursed.
-Their ageing king had been on the verge of declaring war for the last year.
+Their king had been on the verge of declaring war on Dorithia for years.
 But why now?
 Why her village?
-“Where are they?”
-She scanned the horizon for the shadow of cavalry.

 William shaded his eyes with one hand.
 “I don’t see anything.”

-A huge shadow passed over the street and Alannah swallowed.
-Fear froze her limbs.
+A huge shadow passed over the street, dwarfing the houses.
+Fear froze her limbs solid.

 Despite herself, Alannah stepped out from the shelter of her shop and peered south.
-A dark, curling shape swooped across the clouds gracefully and then dropped down.
+A dark, curling shape swooped across the clouds.
 It landed in a field just south of the village and spread its wings as though it had every right to be there.

 “Pete’s farm.
 All the sheep are out in those fields.”